mchiquier/llm-mutate/README.md

 ## Running LLM-Mutate on iNaturalist

-Running this will automatically launch both pre-training and joint-training.
-See paper for explanation of this.
+Running this will automatically launch both pre-training and joint-training on the iNaturalist dataset for the `Lichen` synset.
+To change the synset, modify the config file.
+See paper for explanation of pretraining/joint training.
 ```
 python src/llm-mutate.py
 ```